fandresena-sowell/household-budget/memory-bank/architecture.md

 1. All tables created with appropriate constraints and relationships
 2. Default account types added (Cash, Credit Card, Bank Deposit, Loan)
-3. Database functions implemented for account balance calculations and household creation
+3. Database functions implemented for account balance calculations and household creation/management
 4. Row Level Security (RLS) enabled on all tables with appropriate policies to ensure data security and privacy
 5. Unique constraints and foreign key relationships established for data integrity

+### MVV Simplification: Single-Household Approach

+For the MVP implementation, we've simplified the application to use a single-household approach:

+1. There is only ever ONE household that all users will be part of
+2. The first user to register becomes the owner of the household
+3. All subsequent users will automatically become members of the existing household
+4. This eliminates the need for household switching, while still allowing users to collaborate

+This is a temporary design choice to simplify the MVP implementation.
+Future versions will add support for multiple households per user.

 ## Frontend Architecture